Chris is bumped up to “acting Capo” while Paulie is away.

 - We see Silvio try to fix some little trinket in the backroom of the Bing, as we often see him do.
 (We can all relate to his frustration with dried-out Crazy Glue.)
 But in this episode, there is an added dimension to his handiness: he is able to “fix” the problem with Patsy before it mushrooms into something unmanageable.

-- Agent Deborah’s husband (played by Will Arnett) is also an agent, mentions the “reorganization of the Bureau” almost certainly in reference to the post 9/11 shakeup of the agency.
+- Agent Deborah’s husband (played by Will Arnett) is also an agent and mentions the “reorganization of the Bureau,” which is almost certainly a reference to the post 9/11 shakeup of the agency.
 (G.O.B. was once F.B.I.?!
 Come on!)

 - Tony warns Janice about embarking on a relationship with Ralph but she obviously ignores his advice.
 We should note that she is reading The Origin of Satan while Ralph clips his toenails in bed, because this is neither the first nor last time that he is associated with the Devil.

 - Christopher mocks the No-Work guys by singing “If I Were A Carpenter” as he arrives at the Esplanade construction site.
 Chase uses this song to great effect in Season 5’s “Unidentified Black Males.”